 How does foster care work?

-Almost seven hundred thousand children have been in the foster care system, according to foster care system statistics from the year 2019.
-It can be overwhelming even to know where to begin if you're interested in becoming a foster parent with how large the system is.
+Almost seven hundred thousand children have been in the child welfare system, according to foster care system statistics from the year 2019.
+It can be overwhelming even to know where to begin if you're interested in becoming a licensed foster parent with how large the system is.

 What Is the Foster Care System?

-Who runs the foster care system?
+Who is responsible for running the foster care system?
 The foster care system works on a local, state Department of Social Services, and federal level to provide safe home environments for children neglected or abandoned by their guardians.

 The people taking care of the children can be relatives or friends, kinship, or foster care parents.
 The living arrangement is meant to be temporary until a more permanent solution can be made for the children and the birth parents' support.